 - wine and hops sectors;

 - silkworm rearing.

-The Commission can require the presentation of import licences for products from certain sectors: cereals, rice, sugar, seed, olive oil and table olives, flax and hemp, bananas, wine, live plants, beef and veal, pigmeat, sheepmeat and goatmeat, poultry, milk and milk products, eggs and agricultural ethyl alcohol.
+The Commission can require the presentation of import licenses for products from certain sectors: cereals, rice, sugar, seed, olive oil and table olives, flax and hemp, bananas, wine, live plants, beef and veal, pork, sheep meat and goatmeat, poultry, milk and milk products, eggs and agricultural ethyl alcohol.